 In June 2019, I will be headed to Nigeria for an open-heart medical mission with

-In June 2019, I are headed back to Nigeria for my 6th open-heart medical mission
+In June 2019, I am headed back to Nigeria for my 6th open-heart medical mission

 Help me support open-heart surgery in Nigeria.
 As many of you may know, I have